Last Updated on

 STEP 1 – Duplicate Layer

-Select background layer and duplicate it by selecting from the top menu
+Select the background layer and duplicate it by selecting from the top menu

 Layer > Duplicate Layer …

 Set blending mode to the newly created layer to Multiply.

 Keep the top layer selected and create a layer mask by clicking the MASK icon at the bottom of the Layer Palette.

 Hit D on your keyboard to make sure the background and foreground colors are set to black and white.